nikcleju/ESDM_Course/Projects/P3_ATM.md

     - TruePIN has the value of the true PIN (e.g. 5478)
     - AccountMoney shows the amount of money in the account

 4. The client then introduces the PIN at the Keyboard.
-The PIN is processed only if the client presses Enter afterwards.
+The PIN is read only if the client presses Enter afterwards, and is available on the KeyboardPIN input.

 6. Fault checking:
     - The ATM checks if the PIN equals the true PIN
-    - If not, the user can reintroduce it anouther 2 times (3 times in all)
+    - If not, the user can reintroduce it another 2 times (3 times in all)
     - If the PIN is entered incorrectly 3 times, the card is withheld (it will not be released), and status output is set to PIN INCORRECT 3 TIMES, CARD HELD
-    - If the requestes amount is less than the amount available in the account, operation is refused, Status output is set to NOT ENOUGH MONEY
+    - If the requests amount is more than the amount available in the account, operation is refused, Status output is set to NOT ENOUGH MONEY

 7. If an operation is OK, then:
     - To release the money, set the ReleaseMoney output to the amount value